Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Cleaning, Compilation, and Sampling Details

 As a preliminary check, we used Google Translate to translate a random subset of $\sim$20 examples per dataset, to identify any egregious errors (e.g. all examples far too easy, not following the task format, or large numbers of repetitive examples).
 Based on this preliminary check, if any datasets were clearly not culturally specific (see annotation guidelines in \S\ref{app:annotation}), we asked the dataset authors for optional revisions to add more culturally-specific examples.
 In these cases, we asked authors to modify or add examples to include words that are unlikely to translate well into other languages, such as food words, words for types of clothing, or local brand names.

 After this initial cleaning and revision, to better inspect the data, we used Gemini 2.5 Pro to translate each ``\texttt{[prompt] [solution]}'' into English for all datasets.
-The translation prompt used is in Figure~\ref{fig:translation-prompt}, and we accessed Gemini 2.5 Pro (October 2025) through Google's Gemini API using a paid API key.
-The resulting machine translations are available in the publicly-released Global PIQA dataset.
-Of course, we note that translation quality into English is likely worse for lower-resource languages; for example, the English machine translations for Burushaski (\texttt{bsk\_arab}) examples appear consistently poor.
-Even in high-resource languages, the machine translations sometimes correct the incorrect solution when translating a prompt with the incorrect solution.
-Still, based on the translations, for many languages we were able to spot-check labels in the datasets for examples that had clear correct answers.
+Here, in the non-parallel split, we translated the prompts and solutions together because some prompts consisted of incomplete sentences that only made sense in the context of a corresponding solution, and some solutions only made sense in the context of the corresponding prompt.
+We accessed Gemini 2.5 Pro through Google's Gemini API using a paid API key, and the translation prompt used is in Figure~\ref{fig:translation-prompt}.
+As described in \S\ref{app:english-corrections}, we later corrected the English machine translations with the help of native speakers; however, we used the uncorrected machine translations for initial annotations and spot-checks of the datasets (e.g. cultural specificity annotations in \S\ref{app:annotation}).
+For example, for many languages we were able to spot-check labels in the datasets for ``easy'' examples that had clear correct answers.
 From this cursory verification, we found two datasets with systematic errors where the annotated labels were often flipped to be incorrect; we worked with the authors of these datasets to correct and revalidate the labels.

-Finally, we combined all datasets per language, and we added unique example IDs including group (i.e. dataset) number, example index, and language code.
+We then combined all datasets per language, and we added unique example IDs including group (i.e. dataset) number, example index, and language code.
 For groups that submitted parallel datasets in multiple languages (e.g. Group 0065 for eight dialects of Arabic, or Group 0042 for Catalan and Peninsular Spanish), the parallel examples have the same group number and example index, only differing in language code.
 This allows the small number of parallel examples in the non-parallel split of the Global PIQA dataset to still be found.